ChrisPenner/hs-mcp/README.md

 A Haskell implementation of the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/).

+**NOTE**: This is a fork of [Bryan Buecking](https://github.com/buecking/hs-mcp)'s original implementation.

+I've changed a lot in the interface, error handling, and also expose a simple `handleMessage` primitive which allows using an MCP server via an http interface, not just stdio.

 ## Overview

 MCP-Haskell (hs-mcp) provides a Haskell implementation of the Model Context Protocol, allowing Haskell applications to expose tools, resources, and prompts to MCP-compatible clients like Claude.